lookshinji/project_readable/README.md

 # project-readable

-This is an app that allows you create a post, get comments on it, and comment on other existing posts, it's possible to edit a post, a comment, and browse through categories.
+This is an app that allows users to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users will also be able to edit and delete posts and comments.

 ## Prerequisites